javalisson/github-followers/README.md

 I would also invest more time on little details of the UI, such as animations.
 I would like to animate the loading indicators, the appearing of each follower on the list, the transition between searches and the load of new followers.

+I would like to use Storybook.js to document all the states of the components: when the user submit a blank search, a user with no followers, a user with no more followers to load, a user with more followers to load etc.

 ### Who

 My name is Alisson a.k.a javalisson.
 I am a developer-interaction-designer-and-teacher.
 My first contact with Vue.js was two years ago while teaching at IFPR Telêmaco Borba.
 During the classes we used Vue.js to prototype with code and to create simple front-end data-driven web pages and applications.
 Now I am focused on diving deeper in the Vue.js ecosystem.